 If the insurance company agrees with the adjuster’s findings, it may make an offer of settlement.
 You are free to accept, reject, or counter the offer.
 However, you must remember one very important thing.
 Once you accept an offer, the claim is complete.
 You are not permitted to go back to the insurance company to request additional compensation, even if you discover additional injuries or require additional medical treatments.

 Therefore, our Massachusetts personal injury lawyers strongly urge you to consult with our office before you accept a settlement.
 In fact, we encourage you to consult with one of our attorneys before you provide a statement to or sign a medical release for the adjuster.
 The insurance adjuster does not work for you and do

 Who is an Insurance Adjuster Working for When Settling a Claim?

 At all times, the insurance agent is working for the insurance company.
 He may tell you that he is here for you and will do everything he can to resolve our claim quickly for full value.
 However, the fact remains that an adjuster works for and has the best interest of the insurance company as his first priority.

 Therefore, you need to take steps to protect your best interests by consulting with an experienced Massachusetts accident attorney.
 You need to put the weight of our experience and resources behind you when you are trying to negotiate a settlement for your injury claim.
 Our lawyers understand the tactics used by insurance companies and their claims agents.
 It is our goal to obtain full compensation for all damages for you from the insurance company.

 Call for a Free Consultation with a Boston Accident Attorney

-The injury lawyers of Jim Glaser Law help accident victims navigate the claims process and deal with insurance adjusters so that victims can focus on their recovery.
+The injury lawyers of Jim Glaser Law help individuals injured in an accident that wasn’t their fault navigate the claims process and deal with insurance adjusters so that they can focus on their recovery.
 We protect you from aggressive adjusters who want to settle your claim too quickly and for much less than the claim is worth.